jackokring/riot-embed/README.md

 When you want to start developing your own tags, and you have no access to your *wordpress* server's file space except for the *worpress* administration interface, you have few options.
 The `dbase.php` file has to be placed in your wordpress install folder to access server side features.
 This could eventually be done via a *wordpress* plugin, but that is for later.
 As placing this file is a one off task, just ask an admin for help.

 The client side JavaScript can be hosted on *GitHub*.
 It has a very nice code editor, and the site is easy to use without much of the hastle of command line tools.
 The suggest process is to join *GitHub* and clone this repository.
 You can then add more scripts or tags, and then also submit pull requests when you get to know how. *rawgit.com* can then serve files while in development, as the RAW option for viewing files using *github.com* will not work correctly.
 If your web traffic goes up to high levels, this service is not suitable.

-If you get to this point it then becomes possible to clone the git repository and
+If you get to that point, then clone the git repository onto a suitable server, and alter the `https://rawgit.com/jackokring/riot-embed/master/` prefix in the above source which you placed in your *wordpress* footer, to the URL where you cloned the repository.
+The dynamic option to just have one path prefix to alter, has issues with page loading order.